PrashamTrivedi/AWS_C002_Notes/ec2.md

 ## Type of storage
 - Direct (local) attached storage: Storage directly connected to a machine (like HDD on laptop or Desktop), in case of EC2 it's a storage on EC2 host.
-    - Superfast, but can be lost on hardware problems or when instance is moved between hosted.
+    - Superfast, but can be lost on hardware problems or when instance is moved between hosts.
 - Network attached storage: Volumes delivered over the network.
     - Slower, but highly resiliant and can survive failure
 - Ephemeral storage: Temporary Storage.